Sere nere

-"Sere nere" ("Dark Evenings") is the second single from Italian singer Tiziano Ferro's second studio album, 111 Centoundici (2003).
+"Sere nere" ("Dark Evenings") is a song written and performed by Italian singer Tiziano Ferro, released on 6 November 2003 as the second single from his second studio album 111.

 A Spanish version of the song, entitled "Tardes negras", was also released, which charted at number 14 on the U.S. Billboard Hot Latin Songs.

 Ferro performed the song at the MTV Europe Music Awards 2004, where he won in the Best Italian Act category.
 The music video for the single was filmed in Trieste, Italy.